MohammedFerdaus/Julia-Computational-Mathematics/README.md

-# Julia Scientific Computing
+# Julia Computational Mathematics

-A collection of computational mathemamatics projects built during develop applied Julia skills across numerical methods, simulation, linear algebra, and differential equations.
+A collection of computational mathematics projects built during develop applied Julia skills across numerical methods, simulation, linear algebra, and differential equations.
 Each subfolder is a standalone project covering a different area of computational mathematics and scientific programming.

 ---